 Computers can do a lot of things and analyse the text from your free text question is one of them.
 There are a variety of platforms that will take the text and parse it to provide a context and tag the response.

-However, be aware that text analytics tools are not as point and shoot as they seem, or as advertised.
+However, text analytics tools are not as point and shoot as they seem, or as advertised.
 These systems require training, technical skills and ongoing management to match them to your business.